Heather McTeer Toney: Early life and education

 Toney was born to Victor McTeer, a civil rights attorney, and Mercidees "Dee Dee" McTeer, a public school teacher, in Greenville, Mississippi, where she was raised.
 Victor McTeer was one of the first African Americans to attend Western Maryland College (now McDaniel College) and, after graduating from Rutgers Law School in 1972, returned to his home state of Mississippi to practice law.

 After high school, Toney attended Spelman College, where she became a member of the Alpha Kappa Alpha sorority, receiving a bachelor's degree in sociology.

 Following the completion of her undergraduate education, Toney attended Tulane University Law School, where she received her Juris Doctor.

 Career

 During her legal career, she primarily handled employment discrimination and medical malpractice cases.

 Mayor of Greenville

-In 2004, Toney became the first woman, first African American, and youngest person to serve as mayor of Greenville.
+In 2004, Toney became the first woman, first African American, and youngest person to serve as mayor of Greenville defeating Democratic incumbent mayor Paul Artman Jr. in the primary and then independent DeWitt "Buddy" Tucker with 4,393 votes compared to 393 for Tucker in the December 8, 2003 general election.
 Located in the Mississippi Delta, the poverty rate of Greenville is almost three times the national average.
 During her tenure as mayor, she was credited with helping the city resolve its debt crisis.
 Toney is a past president of the National Conference of Black Mayors.
 As mayor, she prioritized environmental issues, specifically with regards to protecting the local water supply.
+She did not seek reelection in the December 2011 election instead deciding to run for Mississippi's 2nd District congressional seat in the November 2012 election.
+She was succeeded by Chuck Jordan who defeated Carl McGee.

+She was defeated by Bennie Thompson in the March 2012 Democratic primary for Mississippi's 2nd congressional district seat.